Sasikiran-31/SimpleTask_Tracker_cli/README.md

 This is a simple command-line task management application built in Java.
 It allows users to add, delete, list, update, and manage the status of tasks, with persistence to a JSON file.

+This is a part of roadmap.sh task https://roadmap.sh/projects/task-tracker

 ## Features

 * **Add Tasks**: Add new tasks with a description.